freud-digital/frd-autocomplete/README.md

 # frd-autocomplete

-A fast-api proxy to query several different APIs and unify their response through a single API interface
+A fastapi proxy to query several different APIs and unify their response through a single API interface

 ## install & develop